amorgan101010/arch-setup/README.md

   - I should enable the desktop manager /greeter way earlier, so a failure to clone doesn't prevent it from being enabled

+  - It should *eventually* happen after user creation, or be hidden behind a flag

+- The GUI part of the installer is HUGE!

+  - All the more reason to hide it behind a flag

+- The GUI installer pretty much "just works," but most of the stuff done as the non-root user fails...mainly the cloning of repos and the installation of Oh-My-ZSH/Auracle

+  - Perhaps I should create a third script of user-specific commands?

+    - I'll try that, if nothing else it'll be cleaner to look at...

 ## TODO

 - [Add Gnome Tweaks and themes to Dotfiles repo](https://unix.stackexchange.com/questions/426322/how-do-i-use-the-plain-text-mode-of-dconf/426348#426348)